-Disclaimer: There is risk of loss in all commodities trading.
-Please consult a James Mound Trading Group Broker before you trade for the first time.
+There is risk of loss in all commodities trading.
 Losses can exceed your account size and/or margin requirements.
 Commodities trading can be extremely risky and is not for everyone.
 Some option strategies have unlimited risk.
 Educate yourself on the risks and rewards of such investing prior to trading.
-James Mound Trading Group, or anyone associated with JMTG or moundreport.com, do not guarantee profits or pre-determined loss points, and are not held monetarily responsible for the trading losses of others (clients or otherwise).
-Past results are by no means indicative of potential future returns.
-Information provided are compiled by sources believed to be reliable.
+Past Performance is not indicative of future results.
+Information provided is compiled by sources believed to be reliable.
 JMTG or its principals assume no responsibility for any errors or omissions as the information may not be complete or events may have been cancelled or rescheduled.
+Options do not necessarily move in lock step with the underlying futures movement.
 Any copy, reprint, broadcast or distribution of this report of any kind is prohibited without the express written consent of James Mound Trading Group LLC.